Skip to main content

 When to use each

 Personal workspace — Your private space.
-Personal API keys, experimental bundles, side-project agents.
+Personal API keys, experimental MCP servers, side-project A2A agents.
 Nothing here is visible to anyone else.

 Team workspace — Your team's shared environment.
 Connect HubSpot once and everyone can use it.
-Create an agent and the whole team can see it running.
-One person sets up a bundle and it works for everyone — zero setup for new members.
+Create an A2A agent and the whole team can see it running.
+One person sets up an MCP server and it works for everyone — zero setup for new members.

 What's shared in a team workspace